Search

 Is there any objective reality, outside the human imagination, in which we are truly equal?
 Are all humans equal to one another biologically? … Equally, there is no such thing as rights in biology.
 There are only organs, abilities and characteristics.
 Birds fly not because they have a right to fly, but because they have wings.

-While Harari says rights are a collection of stories we tell ourselves, he also acknowledges their role in holding civilization together and in advancing it.
+And yet, while Harari says rights are a collection of stories we tell ourselves, he also credits the role of belief in rights for holding civilization together and for advancing it.
 He points out, for example, that the story of rights America's founders told in the Declaration of Independence was a helluva lot more civilized than the Code of Hammurabi, which applied the death penalty to a huge roster of crimes (including lying), and codified women and slaves as forms of property.
 Harari also adds that the United States "would not have lasted 250 years if the majority of presidents and congressmen failed to believe in human rights".

 Belief is the thing.
 And belief, like our species, evolves.
 One example is how US has evolved away from its prejudice against Native Americans, which the Declaration of Independence calls “the Inhabitants of our Frontiers, the merciless Indian Savages, whose known Rule of Warfare, is an undistinguished Destruction, of all Ages, Sexes and Conditions.”
 It should also help to recall that slavery and absent suffrage for women were both lawful to the US Constitution when it was ratified in 1789.
 Slavery ended with the 13th Amendment in 1865, but only after the country suffered through the Civil War.
 Equal protection for women arrived three years later with the 14th Amendment.
 Women's suffrage didn't arrive until 1919, with the 19th Amendment.
 (To put that in a personal perspective, my own grandmother couldn't vote until she was 37 years old, and she made sure her grandkids knew it.)